 - Conducting Portable Appliance Testing (PAT Testing) to confirm that all appliances that come with electrical plugs are safe to use.

-In addition to addressing the obvious risk factors on the premises, landlords are also responsible for removing less noticeable risks that may exist on the property such as clearing away broken glass, and repairing loose or torn floor coverings.
+In addition to addressing the obvious risk factors on the premises, landlords are also responsible for removing less noticeable risks that may exist on the property such as clearing away broken or smashed glass, and repairing loose or torn floor coverings.

 Landlords also need to ensure that their property is free from vermin infestations and that all or any greenhouses and ponds are secure, especially if young children are residing in the building.